eddieantonio/cree-sro-syllabics.js/README.md

 #### `options.longAccents`

-Whether to use circumflexes (âêîô) or macrons (āēīō) when transcribing long vowels.
+Whether to produce circumflexes (âêîô) or macrons (āēīō) when transliterating long vowels.

 Valid options: